 - 5. Define the relationships - Examine each entity type to see its relationship to the others. - 6.
 Describe the cardinality and optionality of the relationships - Examine the constraints between participating entities. - 7.
 Remove redundant relationships - Examine the ER model for redundant relationships.

-ER modelling is an iterative process, so draw several versions, refining each one until you are happy with it.
+ER modelling is iterative, so expect to draw several versions.
 Note that there is no one right answer to the problem, but some solutions are better than others!